jasonjiajs/Sherlock-Picasso/README.md

 # Sherlock Picasso

 A marketing tool for SMBs that is effective, cheap, and easy to use.

-Developed as part of Google PM Hackathon.
+This project won 2nd place and $3000 at the Google Product Hackathon ([LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7170833206802272256/)).

 Team Members: [Jason Jia](https://www.linkedin.com/in/jasonjiajs/), [Maxime Wolf](https://www.linkedin.com/in/maxime-wolf/), [Minnie Arunaramwong](https://www.linkedin.com/in/minnie-arunaramwong/), [Nuobei Zhang](https://www.linkedin.com/in/nuobeizhang/), [Raghav Jayahnthi](https://www.linkedin.com/in/rrmj/)